|

 92. Understand How Food Connects Us across Every Divide

-BUILDING A POSITIVE CLIMATE AND SUPPORTING COOPERATION
+BUILDING A POSITIVE CLIMATE AND SUPPORTING COOPERATION 93.
+Fall into Trust94.
+Establish a Language for Trust

 95. Collaborate and Contribute